The Best Live Vocal Mic for Professional Singing 2024

 Although I’ve talked a lot about using the SM58 for recording demos, they are most at home on stage as a live vocal mic.

-We recorded a lot of demos where we used the SM58 on just about everything from snare and toms to vocals and even guitar amps, and for the purpose the mic works absolutely fine.
-I wouldn't use them for vocals on a release recording myself, but I believe others have done so.
+We recorded many demos using the SM58 on just about everything, from snare and toms to vocals and even guitar amps, and the dynamic mic works absolutely fine for this purpose.
+I wouldn’t use them for vocals on a release recording, but others have done so.

-More modern mics don't have the SM58's severe drop between 7 and 8 kHz, but strangely enough this 'deficiency' has become part of the mic's trademark sound.
-When you sing through one of these you sound like many of the rock stars from the last few decades and I think this is part of the reason why the SM58 still tops the best seller lists at so many music stores.
+More modern mics don’t have the SM58’s severe drop between 7 and 8 kHz.
+Strangely enough, this ‘deficiency’ has become part of the mic’s trademark sound.
+When you sing through this live vocal microphone, you sound like many of the rock stars from the last few decades, and this is part of why the SM58 still tops the best-seller lists at so many music stores.

-If you want that classic rock vocal sound then this is a great mic to get.
-Even if you out-grow it later it will probably out-last your singing career and you'll find plenty of other uses for it if you get a more expensive mic at a later stage.
+If you want that classic rock vocal sound, this is a great cardioid dynamic mic.
+Even if you outgrow it later, it will outlast your singing career, and you’ll find plenty of other uses for it if you get a more expensive dynamic vocal mic at a later stage.
+It’s still one of the best all-around vocal microphones.

 • Type: Dynamic